Rockefeller Capital Management: Company history

 In the fall of 2019, the firm acquired Financial Clarity, a multi-family office wealth-management firm in Silicon Valley.
 In early 2021, it acquired Whitnell & Co., a similar firm in the Chicago area, from Associated Banc-Corp.
-In 2022, the firm acquired the wealth management business of Spearhead Capital, a financial services firm based in Florida.
+In 2022, the firm acquired the wealth management business Spearhead Capital, a financial services firm based in Florida.

+In April 2023, the firm received a $622 million investment from the Canadian investment manager IGM Financial, a subsidiary of Power Corporation of Canada, which is controlled by the Desmarais family, who have long-standing relationships with the company and the Rockefeller family.
+In January 2025, the firm's assets under management were reported as $151 billion.